 - Austrian Hospice Viennese Cafe — A little slice of classic Europe tucked in the Old City.
 The contrast is interesting, and it’s a prime piece of real estate for a short break from the hustle and bustle of the Old City.

-Cafés & Co-working Spaces
+Cafés & Co-working Spaces in Jerusalem

 Most cafes in Jerusalem are equipped with good wi-fi and happy to let you work for quite a while as long as you buy something.
 But as usual, if you’re going to be setting up shop for a whole day, it’s just good manners to have lunch there.
 As far as actual co-working spaces, most are designed for local entrepreneurs rather than visitors, located outside the city center and require you to book in advance, but you can still find something if you’re really hard up.